compute-tooling/compute-studio/docs/technical/TECHNICALPUBLISH.md

-# Warning the document below is out of date!
+# Warning: The document below is out of date!
 Updated instructions are coming soon.

 Components